kakulab/CSP2024/README.md

 # RNAseq_analysis_Cauris

-RNAseq analysis pipeline for analysis of Illumina short-read sequencing data from Candida auris.
-This script is used in the Kuchler lab (http://cdl.univie.ac.at/) at MFPL (https://www.mfpl.ac.at/de.html).
+RNAseq analysis pipeline for analysis of Illumina short-read paired-end sequencing data from *Candida auris* modified from **Jenull mBio (2022)**.
+This script is used in the Kuchler lab (http://cdl.univie.ac.at/) at Max Perutz Labs Vienna ([https://www.mfpl.ac.at/de.html](https://www.maxperutzlabs.ac.at/)).

-C. auris genome sequence and annotation file (obtained from NCBI) are provided.
-For current version see NCBI.
+*C. auris* genome sequence and annotation file (obtained from Candida Genome Database) are provided.
+For the current version, see CGD.

 # Tools required for analysis: